Vinc0682/Kali-Installer/README.md

 WARNING: Since this script overwrites the sources list, it seriously may break stuff.

-To execute, simply run ``wget https://raw.githubusercontent.com/Vinc0682/Kali-Installer/master/kali-installer.sh | bash`` as root.
+To execute, simply run ``curl https://raw.githubusercontent.com/Vinc0682/Kali-Installer/master/kali-installer.sh | bash`` as root.